-The fairly fresh Oktopus family of ruggedized divers has recently been updated with a new Linde Werdelin Oktopus II Double Date automatic diving watch.
-As the name clearly states it, the watch now features a big date indicator at 12 hours.
-Compared to the concept model that was first revealed almost half a year ago at Baselwolrd 2012 trade show, the production-ready version sports a number of enhancements that slightly increase its legibility, but somehow detract from the grim appearance of the original.
+The fairly fresh Oktopus family of ruggedized divers has recently been updated with a new Linde Werdelin Oktopus II Double Date with a Big Date indicator at 12 hours.
+Compared to the concept model that was first revealed almost half a year ago at the Baselwolrd 2012 trade show, the production-ready version sports a number of enhancements that slightly increase its legibility, but somehow detract from the grim appearance of the original.

 The main change is, of course, the color scheme.
 According to the watchmaking brand, the timekeeper’s oversized Arabic numerals, as well as the laser-cut digits on the Double Date disks, are covered with either blue (version in titanium and ceramic) or yellow (version in titanium, DLC-coated titanium and ceramic) paint.